IDontLikeGithub445/Max-All-Characters-In-Genshin-Impact/README.md

 (Obviously since I included RNG, only Drastic changes will show. since adding a new character could take shorter than the update before, due to RNG)
 March 13th: {No update notes} 5.78 Years
 April 10th: {No update notes} 5.75 Years
 April 30th: {Added Eula, Yanfei, and fixed Rosaria.
 Added Cyro Hypostasis, Added Azhdaha, Added Adventure EXP, and Companionship EXP, plus an option to max companionship EXP, aswell as everything else.
-Added Daily coms, and primogems.}
+Added Daily coms, and primogems.} 5.78 Years

 Sources